ytan29392/Video-downloader-/Video-downloader/README.md

-# Terabox Video Downloader (FastAPI + React)
+# Video and Audio Downloader (FastAPI + React)

-A web-based downloader for Terabox videos.
+A web-based downloader for videos and audio.